tonytzhou/codeforces-/README.md

 I will be able to obtain the smallest number people needed from the departments with the least amount of people.
 After sorting, I can just divide the department by 2 in order to obtain the half, and then add 1 to it to obtain the majority vote.
-After adding all of the numbers needed, my end sum is the total number of votes I need from all the departments.
+After adding all of the numbers needed, my end sum is the total number of votes I need from all the departments. <br>

 # Medium